bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 - [Bitcoin Core #15930][] deprecates the `getunconfirmedbalance` RPC and the three different *balance* fields in the `getwalletinfo` RPC.
-In their place, a `getbalances` RPC is added that provides provides two sets of fields.
+In their place, a `getbalances` RPC is added that provides two sets of fields.
 For balances the wallet can spend ("IsMine"), a `trusted` field for outputs either created by the wallet itself or which have at least one confirmation; an `untrusted_pending` field for